Nicolaus Falk-Scheibel

 If a Danish contractor wishes to submit a tender for a project abroad, the use of FIDIC can be the way forward.

-Combined with the increase of large-scale projects in Denmark requiring substantial workforces, the number of foreign workers within the Danish construction sector has increased.
 It has recently been estimated that approximately every sixth worker is foreign.
 Simultaneously, the media has increased its focus on foreign workers in relation to social dumping and poor working environment.

 Construction projects rarely go to plan.
 In fact, budgets and schedules overrunning on major construction projects is the rule rather than the exception.